-- Showing how unwitting use of 'cluster' concepts10 causes of confusion in researchers.
-This confusion is manifested in discussion of many concepts including, for instance, 'emotion', 'intentionality', 'intelligence', 'consciousness' and 'life'.
-Often the confusion can be reduced by means of architecture-based conceptual analysis: e.g. asking questions about emotions or consciousness in robots or animals may lead to unresolvable disputes if "emotion" and "consciousness" are partly indeterminate cluster concepts.
-Producing several more refined alternative definitions of each, namely architecture-based definitions, can replace pointless semantic debates with productive research (Sloman, 2001a; Sloman et al., 2005; Sloman and Chrisley, 2003) - Developing architecture-based analyses of concepts of emotion and other affective states and processes (e.g. mood, desire, pleasure, pain, attitude, intention, preference), and in particular an architecture-based analysis of grief (with Wright and Beaudoin), and architecture-based analysis of varieties of surprise (with Scheutz), attempting to characterise a useful, general architecture-based "affective/non-affective" distinction (with Scheutz and Chrisley).11 - Analysis of confusions involved in the variety of notions of "consciousness" now under discussion in various disciplines, and attempting to provide clarification through architecture-based analysis, e.g. by showing how different types of consciousness are supported by different architectures; this includes explaining qualia in terms of causally indexical predicates used by a meta-management system (includes work done with help from Ron Chrisley: e.g. Sloman & Chrisley(2003)).
-12 - Exploring the variety of forms of representation and their trade-offs, and in particular the use of spatial or diagrammatic thinking and reasoning (mainly attempting to analyse in some detail what the requirements for doing that are and how they relate to visual architectures and their functions).13
+emotions or consciousness in robots or animals may lead to unresolvable disputes if "emotion" and "consciousness" are partly indeterminate cluster concepts.
+Producing several more refi ned alternative definitions of each, namely architecture-based definitions can replace pointless semantic debates with productive research.

+- Developing architecture-based analyses of concepts of emotion and other affective states and processes (e.g. mood, desire, pleasure, pain, attitude, intention, preference), and in particular an architecture-based analysis of grief (with Wright and Beaudoin), and architecture-based analysis of varieties of surprise (with Scheutz), attempting to characterise a general "affective/non-affective" distinction (with Scheutz and Chrisley).10 - Analysis of confusions involved in the variety of notions of "consciousness" now under discussion in various disciplines, and attempting to provide clarification through architecture-based analysis, e.g. by showing how different types of consciousness are supported by different architectures; this includes explaining qualia in terms of causally indexical predicates used by a meta-management system (includes work done with help from Ron Chrisley: e.g. Sloman & Chrisley(2003)).11 - Exploring the variety of forms of representation and their trade-offs, and in particular the use of spatial or diagrammatic thinking and reasoning (mainly attempting to analyse in some detail what the requirements for doing that are and how they relate to visual architectures and their functions).12 - Analysing the concept of possibility used in causal thinking and in perception of affordances e.g. seeing the possibilities for action in a scene, and the constraints on possible actions, and also more abstract affordances involved in the mental states of others e.g. seeing someone as angry.
+This has architectural implications.13 - Other informal work on ontologies for intelligent agents embedded in a physical world with or without other agents, and ontologies for scientists studying such agents (with Ron Chrisley). - Work done with Brian Logan on problem-solving (especially planning) subject to multiple, possibly incommensurable, constraints:14 this is related to my earlier work on the logic of "Better" (Sloman 1969); it also included problem-solving at different levels of abstraction and combining spatial and non-spatial reasoning. - Work done with Matthias Scheutz on varieties of arbitration (conflict detection and resolution) in complex multi-functional architectures.
+The point is that instead of a monolithic arbitration mechanism (as in contention scheduling) all sorts of different kinds of conflict resolution are needed in different parts of the architecture.
+(Compare Minsky's Society of Mind).